 This page is now minimally active

-As of 2013/09/08, the day after the election of the Abbott Government, it seems likely that the failings of previous Australian governments may well be overshadowed by the failings of the government to come, but I should say (2020/11/14) that among the greatest failings of Australian governments over the last thirty years were (and are):
+As of 2013/09/08, the day after the election of the Abbott Government, it seems likely that the failings of previous Australian governments may well be overshadowed by the failings of the government to come, but I should say (2020/11/14) that among the greatest failings of Australian governments over the last fifty years were (and are):

 While the concept of God has become a little dated, Curran's sentiment still holds; governments cannot be left to work on their own, those in power must continually be examined by the people, and when governments err, they must be brought back to honesty and justice.

 The greatest threat facing the World in the early twenty-first century is greenhouse/climate change.
 At least two thirds of Australians want serious action from government on the problem of global warming.
 That the Australian Government is not taking this threat seriously is demonstrated by the fact that it has not implemented a carbon tax.

 Prime Minister John Howard is not intending to do anything concrete about greenhouse until 2010 when he said he will introduce carbon trading.
 Recently (Sept.
 2007, just before the election in which he was removed from power and from Parliament) he announced that renewable electricity would be increased to 30 000GWh by 2020.
 That is, about 12% of the total electricity generation in 2005/06 (254 144GWh – ABARE).
 This is too little too late.

 Australia's power stations are the most greenhouse polluting in the world.
 The Centre for Global Development have published data indicating that our electricity generation industry produces 11 tonnes of CO2 per Australian per year.
 The USA comes second at 9 tonnes per person per year.
 Australia ranks sixth in the world in the amount of CO2 produced by its electricity generating industry, while it ranks 53rd in the world in population.